Rainbow-Dreamer/sf2_loader/README.md

 This sf2 loader is compatible with both 32-bit and 64-bit python versions, for python >= 3.6, so be sure your installed python version match the requirements for this package to use.

+This package is currently only being tested on windows, I am going to test on Linux and macOS recently and make compatible versions of this package for Linux and macOS.
+Once it is finished, I will put the download links for Linux and macOS compatible versions of sf2 loader here (and maybe some instructions for installation and using exclusively for Linux or macOS).

 ## Installation